krishna-s-koyyalamudi/The-Hunt/README.md

 ## Technology Stack

 Considering requirements provided in RFP, we have put our effort in selecting proper technologies so that it check all our boxes mentioned by client.
-Coming to backend language, we have decided to use Node.js as it is light-weight and efficient when it comes to real-time applications that should run across distributed devices like
+Coming to backend language, we have decided to use Node.js as it is light-weight and efficient when it comes to real-time applications that should run across distributed devices like:

     •	an iPhone SE
     •	an Android device
     •	a laptop computer